Hammarberg/c2/README.md

 ﻿# c2 cross assembler
 ### TODO and wish list
-* Optimize C++ label template generation to greatly improve compile times.
-* Option to bypass project file and only use switches.
-* Support 65816, 65C02, 65802
 * Finish 68000 support.
 * Amiga hunk format and utility classes.
+* Optimize C++ lambda to generation to greatly improve compile times.
+* Option to bypass project file and only use switches.
+* Support 65816, 65C02, 65802.
 * Zilog 80 support.
 * 8080 support.
 * CP/M support.
-* Templates for vic20, c264
+* Templates for vic20, c264.
-* Bug: C++ errors can sometimes be one line off.
+* Bug: C++ errors are one line off.
 * Set pre-processor switch.
 * Set variable switch.
 * Flag and hash+store switches to intermediate data that would affect compile outcome.